jaredhoberock/future/README.md

 Cases 1.1 and 1.2 ensure that the predecessor future is always presented to the executor, in the cases where the executor is able to consume it.

+XXX It may not actually be necessary to distinguish between cases 1.1 and 1.2.
+There's no rule that says `.then()` must return the same kind of future as the predecessor future.

 ### The executor is natively one-way.

 Natively one-way executors are oblivious to futures, because they have either `execute` or `bulk_execute` functions, and these functions neither consume nor produce futures.